hhl/sddm-theme-hhl/README.md

 _This is my playground, be aware of this!_

+They will only work under qt5 at this time!

+I have uploaded one black-theme (when I write black, I mean black) which is ready for qt6.

+You will find it under downloads!

 That are examples for my personal use and test.
 I share them, but you have to keep in mind, that software could eat your pet!